-After proving the revelation principle, the next step is to work towards a recursive formulation of the planning problem.
-Given that in our model both endowments and actions are hidden, so that in fact the planner does not observe anything, standard methods need to be extended to be applicable to our environment.
-The main problem is that with hidden endowments and actions a scalar utility promise is not a sufficient state variable, since agent and planner do not have common knowledge over probabilities of current and future states.
+endowments and actions a scalar utility promise is not a sufficient state variable, since agent and planner do not have common knowledge over probabilities of current and future states.
 However, our underlying model environment is Markov in the sense that the unobserved action only affects the probability of tomorrow's income.
 Once that income is realized, it completely describes the current state of affairs for the agent, apart from any history dependence generated by the mechanism itself.
 We thus show that the planning problem can still be formulated recursively by using a vector of endowment-specific utility promises as the state variable (see Proposition 4 and the ensuing discussion).

 It is a crucial if well-understood result that the equilibrium of a mechanism generates utility realizations.
 That is, along the equilibrium path a utility vector is implicitly being assigned, a scalar number for each possible endowment (though a function of the realized history).
 If the planner were to take that vector of utility promises as given and reoptimize so as to potentially increase surplus, the planner could do no better and no worse than under the original mechanism.
 Thus, equivalently, we can assign utility promises explicitly, and allow the planner to reoptimize at the beginning of each date.
 Using a vector of utility promises as the state variable introduces an additional complication, since the set of feasible utility vectors is not known in advance.
-To this end, we show that the set of feasible utility vectors can be computed recursively as well, by applying a variant the methods developed in Abreu, Pearce, and Stacchetti (1990) (Propositions 7 and 8 in Appendix A.2).3 that in this "standard" recursive formulation a "curse of dimensionality" arises, in the sense that the number of constraints that need to be imposed when computing the optimal mechanism becomes very large.
+To this end, we show that the set of feasible utility vectors can be computed recursively as well, by applying a variant the methods developed in Abreu, Pearce, and Stacchetti (1990) (Propositions 7 and 8 in Appendix A.2).3

+Starting from our recursive formulation, we discretize the state space to formulate a version of the planning problem which can be solved using linear programming and valuefunction iteration (Program 1 in Section 4.3 below).
+However, we now face the problem that in this "standard" recursive formulation a "curse of dimensionality" arises, in the sense that the number of constraints that need to be imposed when computing the optimal mechanism becomes very large.
 The problem is caused by the truth-telling constraints, which describe that reporting the true endowment at the beginning of the period is optimal for the agent.
 In these constraints, the utility resulting from truthful reporting has to be compared to all possible deviations.
 When both endowments and actions are unobserved, the number of such deviations is large.
 A deviation consists of lying about the endowment, combined with an "action plan" which specifies which action the agent will take, given any transfer and recommendation he may receive from the planner before taking the action.
 The number of such action plans is equal to the number of possible actions taken to the power of the product of the number of actions and the number of transfers (recall that there are finite grids for all choice variables to allow linear programming).
-The number of actions.
+The number of constraints therefore grows exponentially in the number of transfers and the number of actions.
 Thus even for moderate sizes for these grids, the number of constraints becomes too large to be handled on any computer.